 • Local economic impact generated by engaging local contractors and small businesses

-Developer: The Vagabond Group
+Developer: The Vagabond Group, Avra Jain

 Community Partner: Mt.
 Zion Community Development Corporation